cfpb/django-flags/docs/api/django.md

 {% endif %}
 ```

+If a `request` exists in the current context,
+it will be passed to any conditions that use it.

 ## Passing additional arguments

-For some flag conditions, you may want to pass in additional keyword arguments.
+Some conditions take additional keyword arguments.
-For example, you could pass in the `page` object:
+For example, you could pass a `page` object:

 ```django
 {% flag_enabled 'MY_FLAG_THAT_CHECKS_PAGE' page=page as my_flag %}